warriorgraph/airbrake-docs/jekyll/_docs/features/deploy-tracking-troubleshooting.md

 *For more general information on tracking your application's deploys, Please read our [article on deploy tracking](/docs/features/deploy-tracking).*

-# Deploy Tracking is not resolving errors for your env?
+# Deploy Tracking is not resolving errors for your environment?

 ### Reason 1: Environment name does not match exactly

 Deploy tracking environment names are case sensitive.
 Therefore `Production` and `production` would be treated as different environments.
+Ensure that the `environment` string you specify for your deploys is an exact match of the `environment` string of your errors.

-Please make sure that the string in your deploy code for `RAILS_ENV` matches exactly with the environment variable you initialized your notifier with.
+If you are using the [airbrake Ruby gem](https://github.com/airbrake/airbrake), you may want to check that `RAILS_ENV` is identical to the `environment` variable you initialized your notifier with.

-> e.g. If an error occurs with the environment `Production` you would need to specify `RAILS_ENV` as "Production" or no errors with the `Production` env will be resolved.

 ### Reason 2: **Resolve all errors after a deploy** is unchecked

-The **Resolve all errors after a deploy** setting is enabled by default but if you're having issues with errors not resolving after a deploy, this setting may be disabled.
-Please check your project's settings page by clicking the gear icon in the top left corner of the error dashboard.
+The **Resolve all errors after a deploy** setting is enabled by default, but it can be disabled.
+It can be found on your project's settings page.

 ![resolve all checkbox](/docs/assets/img/docs/airbrake/resolve_all_checkbox.png)

-**Resolve all errors on this project after a deploy** should be checked.

 # Capistrano Deploys
-If the notification of the deploy is not happening automatically when you do a capistrano deploy.

-You may need to add `require 'airbrake/capistrano'` to your `deploy.rb`
+If the notification of the deploy is not happening automatically when you do a capistrano deploy, you may need to add `require 'airbrake/capistrano'` to your `deploy.rb`.
+Refer to the [airbrake Ruby gem docs](https://github.com/airbrake/airbrake#capistrano) for usage.